6. How to answer the questions.

 notices may not get to you in a timely fashion.

-an applicant must sit for the MPT, MEE and MBE in Connecticut during the same administration of the exam.
+All applicants taking the bar exam in Connecticut must sit for the MPT, MEE, and the MBE in Connecticut during the same administration

 The Bar Examining Committee may transfer MBE scores obtained in